vercel/customer-support-examples/README.md

 ## Intro

-This repository demonstrates customer messaging implementation with [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+This repository demonstrates customer messaging platform implementation with [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 We use [Intercom](https://www.intercom.com/) as the customer messaging platform in this example.

 ## Deploy